-Fresh Spices or fresh herbs give life to any curry recipe.
+Fresh Spices or herbs give life to any curry recipe.
 They enhance taste, give aroma and fragrance to our curry dishes.
 The health benefit of fresh spices is now a well known fact.
 Continuous research in the field of herbs and on Indian spices is uncovering the medicinal properties and their positive effect on our health too.
 Curry leaves, coriander, mint, methi, dill, are a few but, very widely used fresh spices or herbs in Indian cooking to give exquisite taste and aroma.

 The good thing about fresh spices is they not only add taste and aroma, but contain rich anti-oxidants and healthy vitamins and minerals.

 Fresh spices can be added during cooking or to season or just sprinkle over the dish before serving – to make a tasty difference to the recipe.

 Here is the list of Fresh Spices and their goodness and use of these spices in a curry recipe.
 Have a refreshing experience!

 Aromatic and highly regarded as medicinal herb, curry leaves are widely used in South Indian cooking.
 Their dark green colour and unique aroma adds life to Indian curries.
 Sambhar, a south Indian delicacy, Thoran, the Kerala beans curry, Kadhi, a Maharashtrian vegetarian dish are examples that come live with generous use of curry leaves.
 If you want to prepare a simple chicken curry at home, all you need is a bunch of curry leaves and some basic ingredients to add – then the recipe instantly becomes so authentic.